bbc/digital-paper-edit-infrastructure/README.md

 The parameters in SSM should be named:

+- test-digital-paper-edit-env
-- digital-paper-edit-env
+- live-digital-paper-edit-env

-The keys in KMS should have an alias:
+The keys in KMS should have aliases:

+- alias/test-digital-paper-edit
-- alias/digital-paper-edit
+- alias/live-digital-paper-edit

-Both test and live environment variables will be stored here.
+Test and live environments should be identical.

 Jenkin's IAM Policy has been updated as part of
 [issue 15](https://github.com/bbc/newslabs-jenkins/pull/15) and